 In each story, we can pinpoint many archetypes of character.
 Possible ones in this particular myth are:

 - The woman who has a man by the balls

 - The woman with balls

 All, metaphoric in a civilised society.
 Skip 1, 2, 3.
 Go to 4.

-With that sense of Gaia-empowerment, when you see yourself as a woman of substance—let’s say, a woman with ‘lady-balls’—there’s no need to vie for the upper hand.
+With that sense of Gaia-empowerment and perception of yourself as a woman of substance—a woman with ‘lady-balls’—there’s no need to vie for the upper hand.